 Disclosure: This article contains affiliate links, which generate income for this free website at no cost to you.
 This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 There's a prevailing stance on relationships that I find both intriguing and disturbing.
-It starts with the idea that each of us is the average of the five people we spend the most time with.
+It starts with the idea that each of us is the average of the five people with whom we spend the most time.